Having a baby is one of the hardest things a woman can do. You literally agree to give up your body for another human being. That’s pretty impressive.

 And when that time does come, choosing the best products will make the world of difference.
 I helped formulate IdealLean Protein with women’s bodies in mind so that no matter where you are at in life, or your fitness journey, it will benefit you, and help you build a lean and toned bod.

-With zero carbs, sugar, or fat and 20g of whey protein isolate, you can fuel your body right, and recover effectively after training.
+With low carbs, sugar, and fat, and 20g of whey protein isolate, you can fuel your body right, and recover effectively after training.